codereviewchat/blog/_posts/2020-06-22-the-pr-bottleneck.markdown

 The harsh reality is that your personal productivity is not even remotely as important as the productivity of your whole team.
 Your team is most productive when it's shipping features to your users.
 When a feature is ready for code review the developer is saying it's ready to be deployed to production.
 Your team's most important goal at this point is to verify if this is true and do everything possible to get it out the door.

-Anything other than doing the code review is counter productive for your team.
+Anything other than doing the code review is counterproductive for your team.
 If you spend the rest of the day working on your feature instead of reviewing a pull request from your coworker, you're blocking a feature from being deployed and even worse, you are creating a new bottleneck and creating more work in progress which will cause even more context switching.
 This is how pull requests pile up and feature velocity plummets.

 It's absolutely crucial to make the code reviews the top priority.
-When a code review comes in stop all other non productive activity - which is pretty much anything except maybe firefighting a production issue affecting your customers.
+When a code review comes in you need to stop all other nonproductive activity - which is pretty much anything except maybe firefighting a production issue affecting your customers.

 You will be my hero if you say that the current meeting needs to end earlier because you need to go review a pull request that was just marked as ready for review. 🤙

-In the next blog post we'll take a look at some techniques you can use to make it possible to review and merge as quickly as possible.
+In the next blog post, we'll take a look at some techniques you can use to make it possible to review and merge as quickly as possible.
 Spoiler: it's all about reducing the batch size!